Nikki Patin has been writing for over two decades. She has taught

 Board Director of Community Engagement and Organizing

-Ona is a social justice advocate, spoken word poet, artist, educator, and trained Restorative Justice Peace Circle Keeper.
+Ona is a writer, artist, educator, social justice advocate, Restorative Justice Peace Circle Keeper, and Kingian Nonviolence Trainer.
 Their work explores the intersection between social identities, building solidarity between movements, & the personal as political.
 They are committed to addressing complex and community trauma through restorative justice and creative arts.
+They use storytelling as grassroots organizing; oral history and personal narrative are tools that build community and solidarity.
 Ona enjoys photography, painting, ceramics, travel, and learning.

 Stephanie Lane Sutton